Ingcruzco/graditest/README.md

-# Greditest React App
+# Graditest React App
-This is a test of e-commerce app of an especific product returned for the API graditest
+- This is a test of e-commerce app of an especific product returned for the API graditest

-this app have been designed responsive only with css
+- This app have been designed responsive only with css

 ### To run it

-Please exucete npm install in root
+Please exucete in cmd npm install in root

+to execute it in cmd npm start